gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 ## Setting up a Gradio Demo for EfficientNet-Lite4

-EfficientNet-Lite 4 is the largest variant and most accurate of the set of EfficientNet-Lite model.
+EfficientNet-Lite 4 is the largest variant and most accurate of the set of EfficientNet-Lite models.
 It is an integer-only quantized model that produces the highest accuracy of all of the EfficientNet models.
 It achieves 80.4% ImageNet top-1 accuracy, while still running in real-time (e.g. 30ms/image) on a Pixel 4 CPU.
 To learn more read the [model card](https://github.com/onnx/models/tree/main/vision/classification/efficientnet-lite4)

 Here we walk through setting up a example demo for EfficientNet-Lite4 using Gradio